askyora/health-alerts/README.md

-#  Micro service health checker service
+#  Microservices health checker service

+## Features
+   1. Check health of each microservices and identify any failures.
+   2. Compose a report of service health.